Anal fissure experiences

 Bright red blood when wiping

-The experience of noticing bright red blood on toilet paper — the panic, the googling, the common causes, and what people learn when they finally see a doctor.
+The experience of noticing bright red blood on toilet paper — the panic, the googling, the common causes.

 Read preview →